Lynne Marie Stewart: Career

-She appeared in Raising Hope, Marvin Marvin, Comedy Bang!
+She appeared in Raising Hope, Marvin Marvin, and Comedy Bang!
 Bang!.
 She guest-starred on Disney TV shows, including Austin & Ally and Good Luck Charlie in 2011.
 Also in 2011, at the Surflight Theatre, in New Jersey, she appeared in an all-female version of The Odd Couple, starring Cindy Williams and Jo Anne Worley.

 Beginning in 2005 and until 2025, Stewart had a guest role as Charlie's mom, Bonnie Kelly, on the long-running, critically acclaimed series It's Always Sunny in Philadelphia, appearing in a total of 19 episodes.
 The season finale of Season 17, in which Stewart made her final appearance as Bonnie, aired posthumously and was dedicated to her.